Amanda Stoker: Political career

 On 22 December 2020, Stoker was appointed as the Assistant Minister to the Attorney-General.
 On 30 March 2021, she was appointed to additional positions of Assistant Minister for Women and Assistant Minister for Industrial Relations.
 In reference to her elevation Prime Minister Morrison said: "she's one of the most bright and intelligent people to come into this Parliament and I was thrilled to be able to bring her into the Executive so early in her Parliamentary career".
 Grace Tame, named 2021 Australian of the Year for her advocacy for survivors of sexual assault, criticised Morrison's appointment of Stoker to Assistant Minister for Women saying he had exhibited either very poor judgment, or cultural calculation in elevating a conservative who had "aimed at falsifying all counts of sexual abuse on campuses across the nation".
 Stoker said Tame's comments were "passionate but not informed", adding the comments did not correspond with Stoker's long history of work in the area of women's safety.

 In May 2021, a squabble broke out between Stoker and the LNP Queensland state council when she was relegated to the third-spot on the Senate voting ticket for the 2022 federal election.
 This ballot position ended up costing Stoker her seat, as The Greens won a Queensland Senate seat at the expense of the LNP.

+Stoker commenced hosting her own weekly program on Sky News Australia called Sunday with Stoker in January 2023.
+However, she stepped down from the role in October 2023 after it was announced that she would be contesting the 2024 Queensland state election as a candidate in the seat of Oodgeroo.